smshapiro85/Plex-Music-Timestamp-Fixer-for-MacOS/README.md

-# Plex Music Timestamp Fixer for MaqcOS
+# Plex Music Timestamp Fixer for MacOS

 A Python utility for repairing incorrect **Date Added** metadata in Plex music libraries.
 Plex occasionally applies future timestamps to tracks or their parent albums, which causes them to appear incorrectly in the **Recently Added** carousel even when they were added months or years earlier.